jakopako/phishapp/README.md

 ## Logo Detection
 The `LogoDetector` tries to find known logos in a given image.
-With screenshots of websites this works rather well but I don't know how well it would work if the logos are somewhat distorted.
+With screenshots of websites this works rather well but I don't know how well it would work if the logos were somewhat distorted.
 However, currently the main use case of this project are phishing sites.
 The logo detection works with a feature detection algorithm called SIFT.
 For more information checkout the comments in the code.